wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

 LED strips have been commonly used by teams for several years for a variety of reasons.
 They allow teams to debug robot functionality from the audience, provide a visual marker for their robot, and can simply add some visual appeal.
 WPILib has an API for controlling WS2812 LEDs with their data pin connected via :term:`PWM`.

+.. note:: LEDs can be controlled through this API while the robot is disabled.

 Instantiating the AddressableLED Object
 ---------------------------------------